 An employer of record (EOR) is an organization that takes financial and legal responsibility for your small business’s international employees by employing them directly, enabling you to work with overseas employees without opening a legal entity in that country.
 It handles onboarding, payroll, benefits administration, unemployment and workers’ compensation claims, and taxes and does not intervene in your ability to direct your staff’s day-to-day activities.

 Small businesses may find an EOR valuable when looking to hire employees in a different country.
-Partnering with an EOR lets you hire anywhere in the world without having to set up a new business entity.
 If you’re looking to expand abroad, consider Papaya Global.
 It provides hiring, payroll, benefits administration, and workforce management support in over 160 countries.

 How an Employer of Record Works

 With entities established in various countries around the world, an EOR hires local workers on your behalf.
 It assumes legal responsibility for the workers, ensuring compliance with all local employment laws.
 It also handles payroll and taxes on your behalf for the foreign employees.

 While the EOR pays the employees and manages compliance, your company is still responsible for the workers’ assignments, day-to-day duties, development, and performance evaluations.
 You’re also responsible for paying the EOR like you would any other vendor.